spacepy/spacepy/Doc/source/pycdf.rst

 Closing the CDF ensures changes are written to disk:
     >>> cdf.close()

-Non record varying
+Non record-varying
 ==================
-Non record varying variables are usually used for data which does not vary over time, such as the energy channels for an instrument.
+Non record-varying (NRV) variables are usually used for data that does not vary with time, such as the energy channels for an instrument.

-NRV variables need to be created with :func:`CDF.new`.
+NRV variables need to be created with :func:`CDF.new`, specifying the keyword 'recVary' as False.
     >>> from spacepy import pycdf
     >>> cdf = pycdf.CDF('MyCDF2.cdf', '')
     >>> cdf.new('data2', [1], recVary=False)